-- · Account-based annuities and pensions,
+- Account-based annuities and pensions,

 - Allocated annuities and pensions, and

 - Market-linked annuities and pensions (a.k.a.
-TAPs)
+Term Allocated Pensions or TAPs)

 Table 4 below sets out the percentage factor to calculate the minimum amount payable each year.

 Table 4 - Pension payment factors